sureshm-hub/code-challenges/cheat-sheet.md

 - variable names to align with data structures like heap, min, curr, next, temp
 - scope variable collisions
 - hashMap.putIfAbsent -> will return null for the first time
+- hashMap.computeIfAbsent -> will return value retured by mapping function if absent or the  current value
 - hashMap.compute  -> don't use beyond simple data types
 - priorityQueue.poll()